latest nhpb_banner 1__compressed2

 Catholic Charity free case management services

-• Get help with setting dental and medical appointments and acquiring assistance with medical bills and health care resources.
+• The elderly or disabled will get help with setting dental and medical appointments, including at clinics.
+There is also programs that help clients in acquiring assistance with medical bills and health care resources.

 • Budgeting, credit repair, and money management workshops.

-• Referrals to federal government and state of California public assistance.
+• Referrals to federal government and state of California public assistance as well as other San Diego area non-profits.

 • Immigrants from Mexico and other areas can get help, even including credit building help for immigrants.